omersolmazer/FastMatrixMultiplication/README.md

 Input file has the following format:

-Every line is a row
+Every line is a row,

-Elements in every row are separated by space character.
+Numbers in every row are separated by the space character,

+Numbers can be anything supported by BigDecimal class of Java Math library ( https://docs.oracle.com/javase/7/docs/api/java/math/BigDecimal.html )

 #### 3. Output: